2025 algal bloom in South Australia: Government responses

-The state government briefed federal Environment Minister Murray Watt on 11 June 2025, who engaged with engaged with then state environment minister Susan Close during the following months.
+The state government briefed federal Environment Minister Murray Watt on 11 June 2025, who engaged with then state environment minister Susan Close during the following months.
 At that time, the HAB was expected to dissipate over the winter months.

-The state government has created a website to provide information to the public, and has issued vouchers to encourage tourists.
+The state government created a website to provide information to the public, and issued vouchers to encourage tourists.
 To complement the website, a telephone hotline was launched on 2 October 2025, to be used for general information, reporting dead fish or other animals, getting health advice and mental health support, and information about support packages.

 On 9 September, SA Health issued updated public health advice, saying that people with asthma should carry medication when visiting beaches when foam is present.
 SA Health is also providing mental health support for those affected by the HAB.

 The state and federal governments have provided A$28 million in funding to support research, clean-up efforts, community support, industry help, and public information.

 A support package for small businesses affected by the HAB is being provided by the state government, which includes a one-off Algal Bloom Fisheries and Aquaculture Assistance Grant of up to A$100,000 as well as a A$10,000 Algal Bloom Small Business Support Grant, for smaller businesses or not-for-profits.